Triquetra: Iron Age

 Triquetra on one of the Funbo Runestones (11th century), located in the park of Uppsala University.

 The term triquetra in archaeology is used of any figure consisting of three arcs, including a pinwheel design of the type of the triskeles.
 Such symbols become frequent from about the 4th century BC ornamented ceramics of Anatolia and Persia, and it appears on early Lycian coins.

-The triquetra is found on runestones in Northern Europe, such as the Funbo Runestones, and on early Germanic coins.
-It bears a resemblance to the valknut, a design of three interlacing triangles, found in the same context.
+The triquetra bears a resemblance to the valknut, a design of three interlacing triangles, found in the same context.